sindresorhus/awesome-scifi/readme.md

   * _About a distributed, persistent computer application, known as The Daemon, that begins to change the real world after the original programmer's death_.
 This seamlessly blends computer gaming, AI, augmented reality, 3D printing, autonomous vehicles and a bunch of other cool tech into an entertaining thriller which also delivers effective social commentary upon the state of the world today.
 - Neuromancer
 - Sphere, by Crichton *(my favorite novel.
 Movie was worse than terrible.)*
-- The Culture Novels, by Iain M Banks
+- The Culture Novels, by Iain M Banks (TODO: list the books)
 - Night's Dawn Trilogy, by Peter Hamilton
 - Ready Player One *(one of the best I've ever read)*
 - Roadside Picnic *(one of the best books I have ever read)*